 Maritime service can be a dangerous line of work.
 Maritime workers become injured on the job all the time, but many are unsure about what to do after an accident.
 A Kingwood maritime injury lawyer can help you understand the laws protecting on- and offshore workers.

 Depending on the circumstances of your case, you may be entitled to more than just compensation for your medical bills and lost earnings.
-Work with an attorney who is familiar with maritime law to put yourself in the best position to negotiate a strong settlement.
+Work with an experienced attorney who is familiar with maritime law to put yourself in the best position to negotiate a strong settlement.

 Above Average Injury Rate